BEWÄHRT UND GETESTET

 When winter kills your motivation, even the pros feel it.
 The difference is they’ve built strategies that keep them riding when willpower runs out.
 Here’s how they stay consistent, break through the slump, and keep the pedals turning through the toughest months.

-This 4-week plan is designed to increase your FTP with targeted threshold work, sweet spot training, VO₂ max intervals, and progressive endurance—building the adaptations needed to hold higher power for longer.
+This 4-week plan is built to boost your Functional Threshold Power (FTP) with a mix of threshold efforts, sweet spot sessions, VO₂ max intervals, and progressive endurance work—targeting the key adaptations for sustaining higher power longer.